kytmanov/postmanBackup/README.md

 # Postman Backup Tool

-Allows to download Postman collections and environments using Postman API.
+Allows to download Postman all available collections and environments from private and team workspaces using Postman API.

 ### Getting Started
 ```